-It should be noted that these documents will only be applicable once they have been approved by the EU.
+It should be noted that these documents will only y ha annlicahla onco thay k have been annroved by the FLL it should be noted that these documents will only be applicable once they i have been approved by the LO.

-Document title Issue date by the IASB Effective date of the IASB document Date of expected approval by the EU Standards , IFRS 14 Regulatory Deferral Accounts January 2014 1 January 2016 Approval process suspended pending new accounting standard on "rate-regulated activities".
-Amendments Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) September 2014 Deferred until completion of IASB project on the equity method Endorsement process suspended pending conclusion of IASB project on the equity method Classification of Liabilities as Current or Non-current (Amendments to IAS 1), including subsequent amendment issued in July 2020 1 January 2020 July 2020 Deferred tax related to assets and liabilities arising from a single transaction (Amendments to IAS 12) May 2021 1 January 2023 TBD Initial Application of IFRS 17 and IFRS 9- Comparative Information (Amendment to IFRS 17) December 2021
+Document title Issue date by the IASB Effective date of the IASB document Date of expected approval by the EU Standards IFRS 14 Regulatory Deferral Accounts January 2014 1 January 2016 Approval process suspended pending new accounting standard on "rate-regulated activities".
+Amendments Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to IFRS 10 and IAS 28) September 2014 Deferred until completion of IASB project on the equity method Endorsement process suspended pending conclusion of IASB project on the equity method Classification of Liabilities as Current or Non- current (Amendments to IAS 1), including subsequent amendment issued in July 2020 (1) January 2020 July 2020 1 January 2023 TBD Deferred tax related to assets and liabilities arising from a single transaction (Amendments to IAS 12) May 2021 1 January 2023 TBD Initial Application of IFRS 17 and IFRS 9- Comparative Information (Amendment to IFRS 17) December 2021 1 January 2023 TBD

-1 A project is underway by the IASB to modify the requirements of the document published in 2020 and to postpone its entry into force to 1 January 2024.
+(1) A project is underway by the IASB to modify the requirements of the document published in 2020 and to postpone its entry into force to 1 January 2024.
 The Exposure Draft was published on 19 November 2021.